usegraffy/graffy/src/common/graph/Readme.md

 # Decisions

-1. For data, should there be a single tree with both clocks and values, or a separate clocks tree?
+1. For data, should there be a single tree with both versions and values, or a separate versions tree?

-  If clocks are very fragmented, it makes sense to have a single tree.
+  If versions are very fragmented, it makes sense to have a single tree.
 If not, we might save by using separate trees.
 Versions for queries will likely not be very fragmented but those for data might be.

   Decision: Single tree.

-2. For queries, should it be possible to specify different clocks for different parts?
+2. For queries, should it be possible to specify different versions for different parts?

   Decision: Yes; Without this, query addition will be very limited.